We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 I’ve already discussed their diamonds and settings.
 My experience with Quinton bumped up our rating of their customer service.

 In 2022, I secret-shopped Brilliant Earth’s showroom in Chicago.
 To be perfectly honest, the experience was bland and I decided not to write an update.
 It was fine, but the showroom wasn’t anything special and the experience was about as standard as can be.
 I didn’t have anything positive or negative to say.
 I had a similar experience in Seattle the previous year.

 You can read more below, but we do not buy Brilliant Earth’s claims that they are the more ethical choice.
 In fact, as someone who likes to make ethical purchases, it bothers me that they are pulling at people’s heartstrings in order to charge absurd markups.

 Their natural diamonds are fine.
 The issue isn’t in their quality or selection.
 It’s in their pricing.
 Here is a 1.00 G VS2 round diamond for $5,170.
 Here is a similar 1.02ct G VS2 from James Allen for $4,100.
 Brilliant Earth is charging almost 25% more.

 Brilliant Earth’s unique value proposition is their “Beyond Conflict Free” guarantee.
-They claim that their diamonds adhere to 5 important standards: their diamonds are not used to finance civil wars (conflict diamonds), they are free of human rights abuses, they are environmentally responsible, they are mined using fair labor practices and finally the mining activities that produce their diamonds are involved in community development.
+They claim that their diamonds adhere to 5 important standards: they are not used to finance civil wars (conflict diamonds), they are free of human rights abuses, they are environmentally responsible, they are mined using fair labor practices; and finally the mining activities that produce their diamonds are involved in community development.

 They claim that the Kimberly Process only serves to keep conflict diamonds out of the market, but does nothing to influence the other 4 standards in their guarantee.